Weekly market wrap

 The week ahead

-Important economic releases this week include PCE inflation and a read on consumer confidence.
+Important economic releases this week include PCE inflation data and first-quarter GDP.

 Review last week's weekly market update.